A Former New Yorker's 9/11 Story

 I made my way over to the televisions and saw footage of the World Trade Center on fire.
 CNN didn’t know whether it had been a bomb or an airplane but it had happened about ten minutes earlier.
 Outside our window, debris was falling.
 I called my mom to tell her what had happened but there wasn’t much else to say, and we hung up after only a minute.

 As tragic and tremendous as this was, it still felt remote.
-All other terrorist acts on U.S. soil that I could think of had been single incident events, so there was no reason to think that this would be any different.
-I was twenty-four years old at the time and I still felt completely safe – shielded by the protective and invisible hands of authority.
+Terrorist attacks were supposed to be single incident events, so there was no reason to think that this would be any different.
+I was twenty-four years old at the time and I still felt safe – shielded by the protective and invisible hands of authority.

-One minute after I hung up with my mom, we felt a rumble and heard a loud roar.
+I soon realized my own naivety.
+A few minutes after I hung up the phone, we felt a rumble and heard a loud roar.
 A trader yelled, “What was that?”
 I started to shake, wondering if we were being bombed.
 Almost instantaneously, a CNN anchor announced, “Another plane has just flown into the World Trade Center.”
 Debris was flying like crazy outside our window.
 I called my mother again but it was difficult to contain my voice.
 For some reason, two planes crashing into the World Trade Center buildings were so much more horrific than just the one.
 It seemed uncontainable, lacking order or reason.
-If you want to commit an act of terrorism, you bomb a building.
-You don’t bomb two.
+If someone wanted to commit an act of terrorism, they would bomb a building…not two.

 We filed down twenty-nine flights of stairs, silently, with grave faces and no clue about what to say.
-And downstairs, the lobby was not vast enough to house us so we spilled outdoors into the bright sunny air.
-The WTC – its apex a huge cloud of black smoke – loomed over us.
+And downstairs, the lobby wasn't vast enough to house us, so we spilled outdoors into the bright sunny air.
+The World Trade Center – its apex a huge cloud of black smoke – loomed over us.

 I decided to go to a different building in the Goldman campus – 10 Hanover Square.
 It was three blocks eastward and the workplace of my closest Goldman friend, Carla.
 It gave me comfort to think of going through this with her.

 The walk over to 10 Hanover felt like a dream.
 I was the only person on a road that was usually bustling with people.
-And, once inside the building, I saw Carla in the lobby, along with the rest of the staff.
-People were filtering in and out of different groups – a mix of bewildered, nervous and panicky.
+Once inside the building, I saw Carla in the lobby, along with the rest of the staff.
+People were filtering in and out of different groups – a mix of bewildered and nervous.

 I joined a group of co-workers but a loud noise from outside caught my attention.
 When I turned around, I saw a sight that made my stomach drop, a spectacle that trapped my breath in the back of my lungs and forced a choked exhale.
 Outside, just feet in front of us, massive throngs of people were running for their lives.
-Not walking or jogging – sprinting as though the devil himself were a gust of wind on their tails.
-I think I shrieked, “What is happening?”
-I think we all did.
+I heard someone shriek, “What is happening?”

 “The planes fell out of the Trade Towers,” someone ventured.